 Ronald C. Wornick — a true Jewish Role Model

-Wornick Jewish Day School is proudly named for one of the Peninsula's most prominent community leaders, Ronald C. Wornick.
+Wornick Jewish Day School is proudly named for one of the Peninsula's most prominent community leaders, Ronald C. Wornick (1932-2021).

-Mr. Wornick is the recipient of the prestigious Ner Tamid Award for Jewish community service.
+Mr. Wornick was the recipient of the prestigious Ner Tamid Award for Jewish community service.

 For 25 years, Mr. Wornick served as chairman, president and founder of the Wornick Company, a food processing conglomerate specializing in serving the U.S. Defense Department, the State Department, the U.N., and other international Agencies, and the U.S. Space program.
 Prior to founding the Wornick Company, Mr. Wornick held a number of management positions at Clorox Company and United Fruit Company.
 A native of Malden, Massachusetts, Mr. Wornick earned a Bachelor of Science degree from Tufts University and a Masters of Science at MIT.

-A gifted wood artist himself, Mr. Wornick and his wife Anita are also world-renowned collectors of wood art.
-They remain a tremendous inspiration to our community and frequent and beloved visitors on campus.
-Mr. Wornick epitomizes the spirit of the school — someone who continuously learns, an innovator in his field, a scientist and an entrepreneur, a patron of the arts and a philanthropist who understands and lives the value of strengthening his community.
+A gifted wood artist himself, Mr. Wornick was also a world-renowned collector of wood art, along with his wife Anita.
+They are a tremendous inspiration to our community and have been frequent and beloved visitors on campus.
+Mr. Wornick epitomized the spirit of the school — someone who continuously learns, an innovator in his field, a scientist and an entrepreneur, a patron of the arts and a philanthropist who understands and lives the value of strengthening his community.

 The generosity of the Wornick family continues and their son Michael is actively involved in the Wornick community.
 Michael Wornick has served on the Wornick board, generously given to the school, and led the Sustain the Spirit fundraising campaign for Wornick Jewish Day School.
-We look forward to honoring him and the Wornick family legacy during the 2021 Wornick gala.
+Mr. Wornick's grandson Harry Wornick is currently serving on the Wornick board.